 TK: Millions of gallons.
 That is the thing we forget that there are almost seven billion people around the world and you start to do the numbers and calculate it out that way we can make a huge impact if we all did it.

 TK: The greywater system is a little bit more tricky because there are a lot of regulations about that and it does take a plumbing type of equation.
 Greywater is the water after you say wash your face and goes down the drain that comes out somewhere, that is greywater.
 It is a form of wastewater, it is not freshwater.
 So what can you do with that?
 Now there are filters that you can use to get rid of soaps and then use it for your garden.
 It does get more complicated and more expensive, but you hit on a really good point which is the rain barrel system.
 You can grab a rain barrel, stick it in your backyard, some people put them on their roofs or underneath their gutters and just recapture the rain that falls on to the roof.
-In an average temperate zone in the US, a family of four can actually live off that rainwater, they don’t ned to have any other source of water besides that, but when it does rain, we can actually use that.
+In an average temperate zone in the US, a family of four can actually live off that rainwater, they don’t need to have any other source of water besides that, but when it does rain, we can actually use that.
 Now there are three states where you actually can’t: Colorado, Utah, and Washington state it is illegal to recapture or to capture rainwater.

 MA: Why is that?

 TK: Because we are on a right of first appropriation law in the west as opposed to riparian laws in the east [of the United States].
 Rainwater, of course, comes down and fills up our streams and our rivers, so right of first appropriation means that if you are a cattle farmer and you came here and say your name’s Bob, and you showed up at the river and you start to take your water allocation for the year.
 So farmer Bob takes his water allocation.
 Then farmer John comes and takes his water allocation he gets that for his life.
-Now if Bob starts to capture more of that rain water through his barrels, he is in affect is taking away from John’s allocation.
+Now if Bob starts to capture more of that rainwater through his barrels, he is in effect taking away from John’s allocation.
 But I think it is a really good thing to do if you have the means and the knowledge to create a rainwater system.

 MA: The two areas that I just wanted you to touch on are travel and sports.